MDK-Packs/vscode-cmsis-solution-docs/docs/configuration.md

 }
 ```

-This is a workspace-specific setting.
-If you wish to set the µVision path for all your workspaces, open the global
+#### Changing the default for a user

-`settings.json` file:
+If you wish to set the µVision path for your user, open the global `settings.json` file:

 1. Press **Ctrl/Cmd + Shift + p** and type `settings`.
 2. Select **Preferences: Open User Settings (JSON).**.
 This opens the global `%APPDATA%\Code\User\settings.json` file.